Tashkent Polytechnical Museum

 The Tashkent Polytechnical Museum is an automotive museum in Tashkent, Uzbekistan.
 The museum provides technical and mechanical information about cars made from 1800 to 1900, focusing on the history of automobile technology and production in Uzbekistan and around the world.
 It is located in the Mirabad district of Tashkent.

 History

 The Tashkent Polytechnical Museum was established on 10 November 2015.

 Exhibits

-In the very center of Tashkent, just a 5-minute walk from Amir Timur Square, there is Tashkent Polytechnic Museum.
+In the very center of Tashkent, just a 5-minute walk from Amir Timur Square, there is the Tashkent Polytechnic Museum.
 This is a unique museum for Uzbekistan, and also one of the newest - its opening took place in November 2015.
 Its exposition can be divided into two parts: the automotive industry and the natural sciences.

 The Museum's main building holds four areas, The History of the World's Automobile Construction, The History of Automobile Technologies in Uzbekistan, Interactive Practice and Kids Land.

 The History of the World's Automobile Construction

 This area provides visitors with information on the invention of the wheel and the first car.
 One display is devoted to the automobile industry in the late 1950s and an exhibition on the development of agricultural machinery that recounts the history of agricultural development in Uzbekistan in chronological order, from simple agricultural tools to large machinery, such as tractors.
 Some of the other displays include Ford Zone (1924), Universal (1934), Axos-34, GAZ-13 and Moskvich-400.